Moneshwar/techSkillFromJD/README.md

 # techSkillFromJD
-Job Scanner
-  Get job descriptions from the web and convert them to clean text
+Job Scanner \n Get job descriptions from the web and convert them to clean text